lwjohnst86/analyzing-cohorts-course/chapter4.md

 - Keep only the unadjusted results for this exercise.

 `@hint`
-- Filter takes a logical condition.
+- Filter takes a logical condition, in this case when model is `"Unadjusted"`.

 `@sample_code`
 ```{r}